alexdiliberto/code-conventions/README.md

 - Keep variable declarations as the first statements of a function's body.
 - Group `const` declarations, then group `let` declarations
-- Never initialize a variable to `null` if it doesn't have an initial value.
+- Never initialize a variable to `null` if it does not have an initial value.
 In this case you will **ONLY** declare the variable.

 ```javascript
   // Good